 If invited by a representative of the Part C system, a school district representative is required to attend a conference to discuss the child's transition from Early Intervention services to preschool special education services.
-This conference is called the transition conference or the transition planning conference (TPC).
+This conference is called the transition conference or the transition planning conference.

-The school district cannot delay or refuse participation in the transition conference because of residency disputes or the absence of a birth certificate.
-It is important to be aware that the transition conference date may not necessarily be the date of referral.
-More information regarding the date of referral will be discussed later in the presentation.
-The school district must ensure all required timelines are met.
+The school district cannot delay or refuse participation in that transition conference because of residency disputes or the absence of a birth certificate.
+If necessary, the school district may use the 30 days following the transition conference to confirm residency and gather other enrollment documentation, or document attempts to gather such evidence.
 The school district must document participation in the transition conference.
-The Preschool Transition Conference Optional Form can be used by a district to document their participation.
-This document is located on the Preschool Special Education webpage titled Preschool Transition Conference Optional Form.
+The Preschool Transition Conference Optional Form could be used by a district to document their participation.